Batgirl Solo Movie: Will Emma Stone’s Superhero Costume Impress Joss Whedon?

 — Jacob Suggs???? (@jtimsuggs) March 30, 2017

-If Joss Whedon comes to see it, he might consider Emma Stone as the lead of movie.
+If Joss Whedon sees the artwork, he might consider Emma Stone for the lead role.
 Now, Emma is no stranger to superhero movies.
-She earlier played Gwen Stacy in The Amazing Spider-Man and its sequel.
+She previously played Gwen Stacy in The Amazing Spider-Man and its sequel.
 Gwen is often considered as Spider-Man’s “true love.”
-Fresh with the amazing success of La La Land, playing Batgirl should a feather in Emma Stone’s crown, considering the onscreen brilliance she brings in.
+Fresh off the amazing success of La La Land, playing Batgirl could add a feather in Emma Stone’s crown, considering the onscreen brilliance she often brings.

 [Featured Image by Christopher Polk/Getty Images]